 The General Information box in the sidebar provides a few bits of useful information:

 The Server Information link takes you to a page that provides useful information about the hosting environment.
 Among others, the page shows the version of PHP and MySQL/MariaDB the server is running.
+Note that the PHP version can be changed – there are always multiple versions available.

 The Statistics box provides an overview of the resources used by your hosting package.
-Among others, it lists how many addon domains, subdomains, email accounts and databases you are currently using, as well as how many you have available.
+Among others, it lists how many addon domains, subdomains, email accounts and databases you are using, as well as how many you have available.